-We Need to Tell People Their Houses Are Going to Burn
+People Deserve to Know Their Houses Are Going to Burn

 The California Department of Insurance last month released new regulations that require insurance companies to reward homeowners who take steps to protect their home from wildfire, such as clearing brush and trees from the immediate vicinity of their home or putting on a fire-resistant roof.
 The policy is being widely praised.
 But it raises a broader question: As climate risks to our property, our livelihoods, and our lives mount, to what extent should we cushion the blow of these dangers, and is there a limit to how much, or how long, we pay?
 Is there a point where protecting people from risk begets more risk?

 California makes a good case study because it leads the nation in both annual number and extent of wildfires.
 Climate change—no surprise—is making things much worse.
-Eighteen of the 20 largest fires in California history have happened since the turn of the millennium; 12 of them since 2016.
+Eighteen of the 20 largest fires in California history have happened since the turn of the millennium—12 of them since 2016.

 Mark Bove, a meteorologist and the senior vice president of natural-catastrophe solutions for Munich Reinsurance America, told me that the California-wildfire situation was rocking the insurance industry.
 “We are trying to figure out this new landscape along with everybody else,” he said.
 “All the premium earned over three decades of writing business was gone in the wine-country and Camp fires.”
 One estimate, from the actuarial firm Milliman, penciled out that two years of fires undid 26 years of profits for the state’s insurers.
 (Insurers themselves, though, were insulated in part from these losses by their own reinsurance.)